 Most plumbing functions are accomplished in the plumbing utility compartment on the roadside of your motorhome.
 To fill your water tank, hook up a garden hose to the city water inlet then open the water tank fill valve in the upper right corner of the compartment.
-The water level can be monitored on your control panel above the range or the tank can be filled until water is expelled out of the tank overflow and is seen running on the ground under the vehicle.
+The water level can be monitored on your control panel above the range or the tank can be filled until water is expelled out of the gravity fill vent tube.